Hazardous Materials Cooperative Research Program Overview

 and submit it electronically by e-mail to HMCRP@NAS.EDU

 If sent electronically, our preference is for you to include the statement in Microsoft Word format as an attachment to an e-mail message.
 The problem statement may also be submitted in the text of an e-mail message.
 Please note that problem statements need not be lengthy; 1-2 pages should be sufficient to describe the research topic in the requested format.
-Paper copies of problem statements also may be submitted by US Mail to Christopher Jenks at the address below or by facsimile to his attention at (202) 334-2006.

 To make suggestions or to request further information on the HMCRP, write or call:

-Christopher Jenks, Director, CRP
+Christopher Hedges, Director, CRP

 Hazardous Materials Cooperative Research Program